Barry Boom

-Paul Robinson was a member of the reggae group One Blood in the 1980s along with his brothers Errol, Jerry, Ewan & Trevor until the group broke up after Errol's death.
-One Blood released two albums in 1982 - In Love and Super Showcase.
-He also worked as a producer and songwriter for other artists, including the debut album by Maxi Priest and Philip Papa Levi's Discomix "Mi God Mi King" single (the first single by a UK-born artist to reach number one in Jamaica) backed by Caution and released on the Level Vibes label in a vocal and dub style.
 Boom's conscious Roots and Culture dubplate, "Wicked Shall Fall" aka "Crack of the Whip," proved much in demand on the Jah Shaka sound system in UK in the mid 1980s.
 After One Blood, he worked with Sly & Robbie before pursuing a solo career under the name Barry Boom, which he had previously used as a pseudonym for his production work.
 He signed to Fashion Records, one of the more successful UK-based reggae labels, and his first solo releases in 1989 included reggae number ones with "Making Love" and "Number One Girl", and "Hurry Over".
 His debut solo album, The Living Boom followed in 1990, featuring his three big hits from the previous year.
 He followed this with Trust Me in 1993, and signed to MCA Records for Taste of Things to Come in 1997.

-He later moved into gospel reggae, releasing the album His Love in 2018.
+In 1997 as jungle was in the ascendancy, drum and bass DJ/producer Aphrodite (musician) teamed up with Barry Boom to cut the “Stand and Deliver” Dubplate, built on a rhythm track based on Aaron Neville’s rare groove classic, “Hercules.”

+Barry Boom later moved into gospel reggae, releasing His Love in 2018, a devotional album of mostly original arrangements, fused with his reworking of classic melodies from Eric Donaldson, Barbara Lynn,Delroy Wilson, John Holt and Errol Dunkley, commenting that “(w)ith my albums I have always done...songs giving thanks and praises to God".
+Speaking of the decision to release his own sound system dubplates as an official album, Barry Boom says, “(reaction to the dub plates) came out really well and when they played it in the dance, it tore down the place.
+By the time we got to the third song we figured this was too good to be just dub plates; we should continue and make an album…”